-Associate Director, Research and Prospect Management
+Associate Director, Prospect Management and Research

-Founded in 1930, the Institute for Advanced Study (IAS) is one of the world’s leading centers for curiosity-driven basic research, serving as a model for protecting and promoting independent inquiry and underscoring the importance of academic freedom worldwide.
+Founded in 1930, the Institute for Advanced Study (IAS) is one of the world’s leading centers for basic research, serving as a model for protecting and promoting independent inquiry and underscoring the importance of academic freedom worldwide.

-Reporting to the Director of Advancement Services, the Associate Director of Research and Prospect Management provides critical support to the Institute’s fundraising efforts.
+Reporting to the Director of Advancement Services, the Associate Director of Prospect Management and Research provides critical support to the Institute’s fundraising efforts.
 The Associate Director will serve as an integral resource for identifying, cultivating, soliciting, and stewarding donors and prospective donors by providing standardized assessments of philanthropic capacity and interests; preparing complex briefings and donor profiles for meetings and events; tracking donors and prospects through a well-defined solicitation cycle; and identifying new sources of funding in alignment with IAS priorities.

 Position Duties and Responsibilities